Jeep train: United States

 claimed to be the shortest jeep railway.
 Over time, hi-rail vehicles pushed dedicated speeders out of railroads; civilian jeeps were often used.

 Australia

 In Borneo in 1945, Australian soldiers converted jeeps to run on rails in order to compensate for the lack of locomotives on a narrow gauge railway line.

 United Kingdom

 The United Kingdom used railworthy Jeeps during World War II especially in France, Germany, and Burma.
 Jeep trains were used extensively during the Malayan Emergency.

 France

 French forces used rail jeeps – "jeep draisines" – including armoured rail jeeps, in Indochina, and later in the Algerian war.

 Loads and speeds

-A jeep, designed to draw 1000 lb on the road, could pull much greater loads on rails thanks to the lower rolling resistance of rail vehicles.
+A jeep designed to draw 1000 lb on the road could pull much greater loads on rails due to train wheels' lower rolling resistance.
 During Australian military operations in Borneo, jeeps hauled goods wagons with a payload of four tons of sand.
 In the Philippines, a jeep train hauled a total weight of 52 tons over a route 19 mi long at a speed of 20 mi/h.